corda/corda/docs/source/network-bootstrapper.rst

 A Java package namespace is case insensitive and cannot be a sub-package of an existing registered namespace.
 See `Naming a Package <https://docs.oracle.com/javase/tutorial/java/package/namingpkgs.html>`_ and `Naming Conventions <https://www.oracle.com/technetwork/java/javase/documentation/codeconventions-135099.html#28840 for guidelines and conventions>`_ for guidelines on naming conventions.

-Registration of a java package namespace requires the creation of a signed certificate as generated by the `Java keytool <https://docs.oracle.com/javase/8/docs/technotes/tools/windows/keytool.html>`_.
+The registration of a Java package namespace requires the creation of a signed certificate as generated by the `Java keytool <https://docs.oracle.com/javase/8/docs/technotes/tools/windows/keytool.html>`_.

-The packages can be registered by supplying a network parameters override config file via the commandline, using the ``--network-parameters-overrides`` command.
+The packages can be registered by supplying a network parameters override config file via the command line, using the ``--network-parameters-overrides`` command.

 For each package to be registered, the following are required:

 :packageName: Java package name (e.g `com.my_company` ).

 :keystore: The path of the keystore file containing the signed certificate.
+If a relative path is provided, it is assumed to be relative to the
+    location of the configuration file.

 :keystorePassword: The password for the given keystore (not to be confused with the key password).